-The Executive Committee shall plan and execute a program for the annual meeting of the section, for the Section's participation in the NCSL Annual Meeting, and for all other meetings of the Section.
-The Committee shall keep the Section's membership informed of developments relating to their professional areas of interest, shall recommend formal actions as deemed appropriate, and shall be responsible for the continuous review and update of these Bylaws.
+The Executive Committee shall plan and execute a program for the annual meeting of the association, for the association's participation in the NCSL Legislative Summit, and for all other meetings of the association.
+The Committee shall keep the association's membership informed of developments relating to their professional areas of interest, shall recommend formal actions as deemed appropriate, and shall be responsible for the continuous review and update of these Bylaws.
 The chair of the Executive Committee may, from time to time, appoint subcommittees of the Executive Committee as appropriate.

-Any member of the Executive Committee may be assigned by the Chair to assist NCSL staff with the administrative responsibilities associated with the Section.
+Any member of the Executive Committee may be assigned by the Chair to assist NCSL staff with the administrative responsibilities associated with the association.

 In the case of death, resignation, or inability to serve of any officer or member of the Executive Committee, the ranking officer shall submit to the remaining members of the Executive Committee a nomination to fill the vacancy or vacancies for the remainder of the term.
 A majority vote of the remaining members of the Executive Committee shall confirm appointments to such vacancies.

 These Bylaws may be amended at any annual meeting of the association by a majority vote of the members present.
 Notice of the proposed amendment to these Bylaws shall be provided to the membership 30 days prior to the annual meeting of the association.